Community Safety Partnership

 The Safer Redbridge Strategy identifies key priorities, which all organisations within the partnership agree to focus their resources on, working collaboratively to maximise the effect that can be achieved by working in partnership with each other.

 The current Safer Redbridge Strategy covers the period 2017-21.
-It was reviewed at the end of 2017-18 and refreshed to reflect the changing priorities as identified by the partnership.
+It was last reviewed and amended in March 2020 for the final 2020-2021 year of the original strategy, to reflect the changing priorities as identified by the partnership.

 - The Safer Redbridge Strategy 2017-21 (Revised April 2018)